 There are times when a short-lived viral infection can result in a widespread rash.
-Dr. Dabade uses skin biopsies and cultures to diagnose viral skin infections to recommend the best treatment, which can include topical corticosteroids, oral antiviral medications, and supportive cares.
+Dr. Alghalith uses skin biopsies and cultures to diagnose viral skin infections to recommend the best treatment, which can include topical corticosteroids, oral antiviral medications, and supportive cares.

 Yeast and Fungus

 Fungal skin infections are known as ringworm, jock itch, or athlete’s foot.
 Each is the result of a skin fungus thriving in the epidermis (outer layer of skin).
-Dr. Dabade diagnoses these with a visual exam, sometimes examining the scale of the skin under the microscope (skin scraping), and will then treat these conditions with topical creams and oral antifungals.
+Dr. Alghalith diagnoses these with a visual exam, sometimes examining the scale of the skin under the microscope (skin scraping), and will then treat these conditions with topical creams and oral antifungals.

 Yeast infections are also common in areas of the body that naturally accumulate moisture, such as skin under the breasts, folds about the groin and creases around the mouth.
 Treatments include anti-fungal creams, ointments, or oral anti-fungal prescriptions, along with preventative measures.

 Skin mites that create itching, irritation, and constant discomfort are typically scabies and body lice.
-Dr. Dabade identifies scabies using a microscopic examination of skin scrapings.
+Dr. Alghalith identifies scabies using a microscopic examination of skin scrapings.
 These conditions are highly contagious but easily treatable with topical and oral medications.
 All persons in close contact will need to receive treatment as well.

 Body lice are not microscopic but can cause the same type of irritation and itching in the hair-bearing areas of the body.
 Prescription lotions, creams, and shampoos are common body lice treatments.